--- INDICATIONS AND USAGE Gabapentin tablets are indicated for the management of Postherpetic Neuralgia (PHN)

-Important Limitation: Gabapentin tablets are not interchangeable with other gabapentin products because of differing pharmacokinetic profiles that affect the frequency of administration (See Warnings and Precautions) ··· DOSAGE AND ADMINISTRATION ··
+$Gab apent in tablets \ are \ indicated \ for \ the \ management \ of \ Posther petic \ Neuralgia \ (PHN).$ Important Limitation: Gabapentin tablets are not substitutable with other gabapentin products because of differing pharmacokinetic profiles that affect the frequency of administration (See Warnings and Precautions)

-- Gabapentin tablets should be titrated to an 1,800 mg dose taken orally, once-daily, with the evening meal.
+···· DOSAGE AND ADMINISTRATION Gabapentin tablets should be titrated to an 1,800 mg dose taken orally, once-daily, with the evening meal.
 Gabapentin tablets should be swallowed whole.
 Do not crush, split, or chew the tablets.
+(2.1)
-(2.1) - If gabapentin tablets dose is reduced, discontinued, or substituted with an alternative medication, this should be done gradually over a minimum of 1 week or longer (at the discretion of the prescriber).
-(2.1) Renal impairment: Dose should be adjusted in patients with reduced renal function.
-Gabapentin tablets should no - be used in patients with CrCl less than 30 or in patients on hemodialysis.
-(2.2) ···· DOSAGE FORMS AND STRENGTHS

-Tablets: 300 mg, and 600 mg (3) ....
-CONTRAINDICATIONS
+- If gabapentin tablets dose is reduced, discontinued, or substituted with an alternative medication, this should be done gradually over a minimum of 1 week or longer (at the discretion of the prescriber).
+(2.1) - $Renal\,impairment: Dose \,should\,be\,adjusted\,in\,patients\,with\,reduced\,renal\,function.\,Gabapentin\,tablets\,should\,normal content of the property of the property$ be used in patients with CrCl less than 30 or in patients on hemodialysis.
+(2.2) ···· DOSAGE FORMS AND STRENGTHS -- - Tablets: 300 mg, and 600 mg (3)